rmunn/commandline-wiki-clone/HelpText-Configuration.md

 </PropertyGroup>
 ```

-Modify the contents as your need.
+Modify the xml elements based on your values.

 The new SDK for `msbuild` is auto generating an `AssemblyInfo` file during build including the assemblyAttributes described above.